2SC1815J/open-in-iiif-viewer/README.md

 On some web pages, the extension cannot recognize links to IIIF manifests or may misrecognize links to non-IIIF manifests.

-This uncertainty is improved if the IIIF community specifies (or recommends) the machine-readable patterns for a link to a IIIF manifest.
+This uncertainty is reduced if the IIIF community specifies (or recommends) the machine-readable patterns for a link to a IIIF manifest.
 See a [proposal](https://github.com/2SC1815J/Open_IIIF_Manifest_Link_In_Favorite_Viewer/issues/1).